Installomator/Installomator/MDM/README.md

-# MDM scripts
+# Scripts for use with MDM

-This is a long list of various scripts for certain use in the various MDM solutions that we have used Installomator with.

-There are two categories of MDMs.
-Either like Jamf Pro, that can contain the full script, and call that as a software installation (called policy in Jamf Pro).
-If the MDM cannot do that, it have to be able to run a script on the clients.
-That script can call Installomator on the client, and should therefore be locally installed.
+These example scripts are meant for use with MDM to run Installomator and process installs.
+Examples are also included which use swiftDialog to provide user feedback and dockutil to add app icons to the dock.

+There are basically two ways to use Installomator with MDM.
+The "Jamf way" is where, through the MDM admin interface, your upload the Installomator script to a policy, and you provide additional parameters in the policy configuration like which app to install.
+The other way to use Installomator is by having the MDM install Installomator locally on the computer, just once, and then on subsequent runs the MDM runs a script which calls Installomator and provides the parameters.

+Examples of MDM which use the "other way" are Mosyle Manager/Mosyle Business, Addigy, and Microsoft Endpoint  Manager (Intune).

+The scripts utilizing __swiftDialog__  require version 10 of __Installomator__.
+If Installomator version 9 is installed, it will set `NOTIFY=all` and use the traditional __Installomator__ notifications for showing progress, where as on version 10 it will be `NOTIFY=silent` as __swiftDialog__ is used instead.

+## Abbreviations used in script names

+- SS — Self Service — scripts designed for use through a Self Service catalog
+- VFA — valuesfromarguments — a custom label call to Installomator.
+When using an MDM and the "other way", you can use these scripts to provide the label variables to Installomator for custom labels.

+## Condition scripts

+Scripts with the `condition` suffix are for use with MDMs like Addigy, where a script is run to determine if the rest of the policy should run.

+## Prevention scripts

+The `Installomator 1st` and `Progress 1st` scripts are meant to run automatically upon device enrollment.
+They check for the existance of a file, `/var/db/.Installomator1stDone`, to determine whether the computer has already been deployed.
+You can run the prevention scripts on existing Macs to ensure the 1st scripts won't inadvertently run on them.

-## “Jamf”-folder
+## "Jamf" folder

-Here you have scripts for using swiftDialog as part of the Installomator installation.
-Showing progress in a small window.
+This folder has Jamf specific examples using swiftDialog as part of the Installomator installation.
+Perfect for use with Jamf Self Service.
 Separate [ReadMe-file](Jamf/ReadMe.md) in this folder.

-## Script capable MDM-solutions

-So for Mosyle, Addigy, and Microsoft Endpoint Manager (Intune), we have tested these scripts.
-If these works in other MDMs, let us know.

-Especially for Addigy, and maybe also for other MDMs, `condition`-scripts has been added if software installation will run on certain conditions.
-Also `prevention`-scripts has been added, if you manually need to eliminate the runnning of a script, this can be needed if you want to use the enrollment script, but don’t want it to run on the currently managed Macs Then you should sent out the `prevention`-script to make sure the file it creates is present on the Macs so the ordinary script will not do anything (it will detect this file and stop if found).

-_The scripts utilizing __swiftDialog__ requires version 10 of __Installomator__, but will work with version 9.
-If runnning on version 9 it will set `NOTIFY=all` and use __Installomator__ notifications for showing progress, where as on version 10 it will be `NOTIFY=silent` as __swiftDialog__ is used instead._

-### Shortenings

-- SS — Self Service — scripts designed for use through a Self Service catalog
-- VFA — valuesfromarguments — a custom label call to Installomator

-# To be installed on all the Macs

-In order for our MDM scripts to work, we need Installomator locally installed using the pkg we provide in our release.

-So I suggest to install these on enrollment.

-To utilize swiftDialog, we also need that installed.

-If you need dockutil, that should be maintained as well, but if missing the MDM scripts will install it.

-## Maintenance of Installomator, swiftDialog, and dockutil

-I suggest to check weekly, and maybe at each boot, it newer versions have been released of these tools.

-The verious MDMs have various ways of running scheduled, but it is possible.

-### Scripts to use for installing these components
+# Scripts to install prerequisites

-These do not require anything to be installed on macOS:
+Use these scripts to handle installing Installomator itself.
+Additionally, you may want to install swiftDialog manually instead of having Installomator install it.

 - `install Installomator direct.sh` — can be run at enrollment and as maintenance at any time to install __Installomator__.

 - `install swiftDialog direct.sh` — can be used at enrollment and as maintenance at any time to install __swiftDialog__.

-Once Installomator has been installed, __dockutil__ can be installed using Installomator (as a service), using this script:
+Once Installomator has been installed, __dockutil__ can be installed by Installomator, using this script:

 - `App-install/App service Auto-install.sh` — This script uses pre-installed installomator to install dockutil.

 # Enrollment scripts

-For enrollment purposes, som 1st-scripts has been created.
-One is not showing anything to the end-user while running and another is using __DEPNotify__ to show progress (so hopefully the user will wait for the installation to finish):
+For enrollment purposes, some 1st-scripts has been created.
+One runs silently, another is using __DEPNotify__ to show progress and feedback:

 - `Installomator 1st Auto-install DEPNotify.sh` — will install __DEPNotify__ first, start that up, and change progress on the installation bar at each installed label.
 Very good for Addigy.

 - `Installomator 1st Auto-install.sh` — runnning silently installing Installomator labels in the given order.
 Can be used in combination with the Progress-script.

 - `Progress 1st swiftDialog.sh` — It will install __swiftDialog__ and start that up with a list of software it will look for.
 It will look for an installed file/folder in the file system for each item.
-This is great for Mosyle that can install software using various methods, and then this script can show when it has been installed.
+This is great if some apps are being installed outside of Installomator, like by Apple Apps & Books, and then this script can show when it has been installed.

-There are also Self Service scripts for this, if it’s somehow needed to have users running the installation manually.
+There are also Self Service versions of the above.

-# _App-install_ folders

-Two different kinds of App-installation scripts have been made.
-Some that is very similar to the old provided scripts that are only using __Installomator__ for notifications (if any).
-And others that can use __swiftDialog__ for installation progress, and can also add the app to the Dock using __dockutil__.

 ## “App-install”-folder